jeroenst/dingtian-heatpump-control/README.md

-This is a berry script for Tasmota controlling a heat pump with a dingtian 8 i/o relay board.
+This is a berry script for Tasmota controlling a heat pump and gas boiler with zone control and a dingtian 8 i/o relay board.

 https://aliexpress.com/item/4001232791244.html